Your website is a treasure trove of data, waiting to be captured 24/7 by analytics tools.

 Let your team know about your plans to use the software – sell them the benefits, become an advocate

 Keep your team in the loop at all times.
 Tell them about the new software, sell the benefits, become a champion.
-Give an indication of when the software is likely to be implemented.
+Give an indication of when the software is likely to be implemented or which marketing campaign tools you intend to introduce.

 Get your team on board with any new processes, tell them of anything that needs to change